- Competitive Analysis

 Since you and I are buddies now, I’ll let you in on a top-secret hack we use at Blue Corona to improve Google rankings (shhhhhhhhh…… don’t tell anyone):

-At the bottom of the search results page is a number of “searches related to…” your key phrase.
+At the bottom of the search results page are a number of “searches related to…” your key phrase.
 Incorporate those related phrases into your content.

 BOOM.
 The secret’s out.